Politics and Philosophy BA

 -

 Corporations are ubiquitous, affecting everything from mundane individual consumption choices, to the investment decisions of both weak and powerful states.
-Importantly, their authority extends beyond the economic sphere and into political, as they shape and execute policies and activities for some of the world's most pressing problems.
-This module explores the multifaceted political roles of corporations, and challenges students to critically reflect on their implications.
-Drawing upon international relations, political economy, and global governance literatures, it analyses the corporation theoretically, but also empirically drawing upon diverse case studies ranging from environmental sustainability and development, to war-making and peacekeeping.
+Importantly, their authority extends beyond the economic sphere and into the political, as they shape and execute policies and outcomes for some of the world's pressing problems.

 -

-Latin America is home to only eight percent of the world's population, but its countries usually top the rankings in bad public outcomes such as criminal violence, corruption, clientelism, and democratic erosion.Ìý
+Latin America is home to only eight percent of the world's population, but its countries usually top the rankings in bad public outcomes such as criminal violence, corruption, clientelism, and democratic erosion.Â

 20 credits

-This module will offer a look at some of the most pressing contemporary issues in the region by critically combining theoretical approaches and empirical data.Ìý
+This module will offer a look at some of the most pressing contemporary issues in the region by critically combining theoretical approaches and empirical data.Â

 We will explore issues such as: